Before dive into Intermittent fasting pros and cons let’s see what is Intermittent fasting?

 So basically what you’re doing is you’re focusing on a specific period of time in which you are restricting from food and from calories and then you have a set period of time in which you eat all of your food and all of your calories.

 So you’re basically going for an extended period of time and not eating, fasting and then you’re going into a period of time where you are eating your fed window.

 Let’s see Intermittent fasting pros and cons:

 Pros and cons of fasting for weight loss.

 Let’s see benefits first:

 By fasting about 14 to 16 hours a day you will give your body more than enough time to drain your glycogen stores and shift into fat-burning mode.
 Once your body shifts from burning sugar to burning fat as it’s your primary fuel you will find it easy to maintain.
-Because fat is slow burning fuel.
-You will not only have more balanced energy supply but you will also avoid the typical sugar highs and lows that come with typical dives blood sugar and insulin levels every time you eat you add sugar to your bloodstream and your pancreas produces insulin to deal with it.
+Because fat is slow-burning fuel.
+You will not only have a more balanced energy supply but you will also avoid the typical sugar highs and lows that come with typical dives blood sugar and insulin levels every time you eat you add sugar to your bloodstream and your pancreas produces insulin to deal with it.

 If your goal is to lose weight then it will help you to lose 2kg a week.

 Intermittent fasting allows you time to actually burn the glucose stored in them this improves insulin sensitivity allowing insulin to do its job.

 Intermittent fasting helps repair cells when you fast you give yourself a break they go into a mode called Autophagy which allows them to do cellular maintenance and repair during this phase cells discard unusable proteins and other trash.